 Their dense, interlocking branches provide safe nesting sites for small native birds.
 Also pieces, of Cough-bush, are placed over new plants.
 We find the pieces protect the plants from the ravages of kangaroos, wallabies and rabbits.

 Unpruned plants tend to become rather straggly and usually have a life span of two to three years.
-In the wild this is not a problem because there is a constant recruitment of seedlings
+In the wild this is not a problem because there is a constant recruitment of seedlings.

-The species propagates readily from cuttings.
+The species propagates readily from cuttings as well as seed.